ParkerRedford/UnicodeMapping/README.txt

 Known Issues:
-    Switching between Blocks and Names tabs crashes the program Some unicode names are not properly displayed with their associated hex value
+    Some Unicodes that has a value but does not have a display character do not show up

 Planned Features:
-    Add a block text value for the selected character Better visual appeals
+    Better visual appeal